chamburr/twilight-dispatch/README.md

 will need to properly deserialize them before using.
 Some objects such as presence and member could be missing if you disable them in the configurations.

-Furthermore, when state caching is enabled, there will be an additional field for gateway events in the message queue, `old`, containing the previous state (only if it exists).
+Furthermore, when the old state option is enabled, there will be an additional field for gateway events in the message queue, `old`, containing the previous state (only if it exists).
 This could be useful for the `MESSAGE_DELETE` event and such.

 | Key                             | Description                      |
 | ------------------------------- | -------------------------------- |